Tyrone Power: Military service

 In August 1942, Power enlisted in the United States Marine Corps.
-He attended boot camp at Marine Corps Recruit Depot San Diego, then Officer's Candidate School at Marine Corps Base Quantico, where he was commissioned a second lieutenant on June 2, 1943.
+He attended boot camp at Marine Corps Recruit Depot San Diego, then Officers' Candidate School at Marine Corps Base Quantico, where he was commissioned a second lieutenant on June 2, 1943.
 He had already logged 180 solo hours as a pilot before enlisting, so he was able to do a short, intense flight training program at Naval Air Station Corpus Christi, Texas.
 The pass earned him his wings and a promotion to first lieutenant.
 The Marine Corps considered Power over the age limit for active combat flying, so he volunteered for piloting cargo planes that he felt would get him into active combat zones.

 In July 1944, Power was assigned to Marine Transport Squadron (VMR)-352 as a R5C (Navy version of Army Curtiss Commando C-46) transport co-pilot at Marine Corps Air Station Cherry Point, North Carolina.
 The squadron moved to Marine Corps Air Station El Centro in California in December 1944.
 Power was later reassigned to VMR-353, joining them on Kwajalein Atoll in the Marshall Islands in February 1945.
 From there, he flew missions carrying cargo in and wounded Marines out during the Battles of Iwo Jima (February to March 1945) and Okinawa (April to June 1945).
 For his services in the Pacific War, Power was awarded the American Campaign Medal, the Asiatic-Pacific Campaign Medal with two bronze stars, and the World War II Victory Medal.
 Power returned to the United States in November 1945 and was released from active duty in January 1946.
 He was promoted to the rank of captain in the reserves on May 8, 1951.
 He remained in the reserves the rest of his life and reached the rank of major in 1957.

-In the June 2001 Marine Air Transporter newsletter, Jerry Taylor, a retired Marine Corps flight instructor, recalled training Power as a Marine pilot, saying, "He was an excellent student, never forgot a procedure I showed him or anything I told him."
+In the June 2001 Marine Air Transporter newsletter, Jerry Taylor, a retired Marine Corps flight instructor, recalled training Power as a Marine pilot.
+"He was an excellent student, never forgot a procedure I showed him or anything I told him."
 Others who served with him have also commented on how well Power was respected by those with whom he served.
-Following the war, 20th Century-Fox provided Power with a surplus DC-3 that he named The Geek that he frequently piloted.
+Following the war, 20th Century-Fox provided Power a surplus DC-3 he named The Geek that he frequently piloted.
 When Power died suddenly at age 44, he was buried with full military honors.